LevelInteractive/google-tag-manager-mcp-server/INSTALLATION.md

     sudo nano /etc/default/gtm-mcp
     ```

-2. Add the `PORT` variable to this file.
-For example, to run the application on port 4000:
+2. Add the variables to this file.
+For example, to run the application on port 4000 with an SSE path of `/sse/`:

     ```
     PORT=4000
+    MCP_SSE_BASE_PATH=/sse/
     ```

 3. Restart the systemd service to apply the new port: